 |Start session recording||If there is an unusual event on the user’s Virtual Desktops account, the administrator can begin recording the user’s current active sessions.
 If the user is on Citrix Virtual Apps and Desktops 7.18 or a later version, and logged in to the virtual session, an administrator can dynamically trigger start session recording action from Citrix Analytics for Security that starts the recording of the user’s current active session.||Citrix Virtual Apps and Desktops on-premises and Citrix DaaS (formerly Citrix Virtual Apps and Desktops service)|

 If you apply the Disable user action for a Content Collaboration user, the user’s account is not disabled until the Content Collaboration administrator sees the notification.
 During the interim period, the user can use their Content Collaboration account and the data continue to be processed by Citrix Analytics.
 After the Content Collaboration administrator disables the user’s account, the user must contact their Content Collaboration administrator to have their account reactivated.
 The Citrix Analytics administrator cannot enable disabled Content Collaboration accounts.

-For on-premises Virtual Apps and Desktops, you must download an agent from Citrix Analytics and install it on Delivery Controller to perform the Log Off User and the Start Session Recording actions.
+For on-premises Virtual Apps and Desktops, you must download an agent from Citrix Analytics and install it on the Delivery Controller to perform the Log Off User and the Start Session Recording actions.
 For more information on the agent, see Enable Analytics on Virtual Apps and Desktops Sites.